PAGES working group guidelines

 PAGES working groups (WGs) are temporary organizations that target specific aspects of PAGES’ scientific agenda by running activities that result in synthesis products.
 WGs tackle broad questions that cannot be answered by a single research team but require the integration of a wider international science community.

-WGs benefit from their affiliation with PAGES in a number of direct and indirect ways.
+WGs benefit from their affiliation with PAGES (and in turn Future Earth) in a number of direct and indirect ways.
 PAGES WGs receive enhanced visibility, connection with a diverse range of scientific expertise, validation in the eyes of the community, access to the international PAGES network, wide dissemination of news and results through print and online publications, priority consideration of financial support for workshops from PAGES, and potential strengthening of outside funding proposals.

 PAGES WGs are managed by a leadership team that directs their goals and activities.
 The PAGES Scientific Steering Committee (SSC) oversees their objectives, is involved in key decisions, and reviews the progress based on brief annual reports.
 All working groups must have at least one designated SSC liaison (either chosen or allocated) and keep their liaison informed of the group's progress and plans.